-Many locomotives are available today with Digital Command Control (DCC) decoders factory-installed.
-But what about converting older locomotives?
-Installing a decoder is easier than you think.
+Many locomotives are available today with factory-installed digital command control (DCC) decoders.
+You can convert older locomotives over to a DCC decoder and installing it is easier than you think.

 - Wire strippers

 - Soldering iron/gun

 Heat shrink tubing is available from electronic supply stores in a variety of sizes.
 Cut a short length of tubing for each lead of the decoder and insert it over the wires before soldering.
 The tubing can then be slid and shrunk in place with the heat from the side of the soldering iron after making the decoder connections.
 This is much more effective and easier to apply than electrical tape; the tubing will prevent short circuits from exposed wires.

 Most decoders come with very long leads.
 Trim these to length during installation.
 A little slack helps with installation, but too much becomes a liability when trying to avoid moving parts upon reassembly.
 Keep all those little extra wires; they'll come in handy in future decoder projects.

 Keep a log of all the decoders you have installed and any special features you've included.
 These can be helpful years later when maintenance is required and your memory has faded.

 This can vary greatly from model to model.
 If available, use the parts diagram to disassemble the locomotive.
 Newer locomotives often have circuit boards to control headlights or other functions.
 Many of these boards also include a standard plug that will accept a plug-in decoder.
 Other boards may have to be removed to make the connections and for space for the decoder itself.

 The decoder must be installed between the pickups from the wheels and the motor itself.
 Some models use the locomotive frame to transmit power to the motor.
 If necessary, the motor can be isolated from the frame with electrical tape.